How do I become a child’s guardian?

 If a child’s parent dies and no guardian has been appointed, the court will appoint one, for example a family member.
 The court can also appoint a certified agency as the child’s guardian, for example a youth protection agency (stichting jeugdbescherming).
 A court can also appoint a guardian in other cases where nobody has parental responsibility, either temporarily or permanently.
 This can happen if a parent is ill or if the court removes responsibility from the parents.

 Sometimes the court starts by appointing a provisional guardian, for example if the parents cannot cope with raising the child and swift intervention is required.
-The court always appoints a certified agency as the provisional guardian, by means of a (kinderbeschermingsmaatregel).
+The court always appoints a certified agency as the provisional guardian, by means of a child protection measure (kinderbeschermingsmaatregel).
 At the request of the Child Protection Board (Raad voor de Kinderbescherming) the court decides how to arrange permanent guardianship for the child.

 You are not obliged to become a guardian.
 You do not become a guardian until you agree to do so by filing a declaration of willingness (bereidverklaring) to accept guardianship with the registry (griffie) of a district court.
 If you refuse to become the guardian, the court will seek another suitable person or agency.